Debola23/crib/README.md

 🏡 Real Estate & Property Listings Website
-    A fully responsive real estate property listings website built with React.js.
+    Crib is a fully responsive real estate property listings website built with React.js.
 This application allows users to browse and filter available properties by type, location, and number of bedrooms and also supports the submission of houses.

 📌 Features
   Property filter (type, location, bedrooms)